Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 How To Evaluate Fractional CFO Track-Records

-The fractional CFO market has grown rapidly, which means quality varies significantly.
+The fractional CFO space has grown rapidly, which means quality varies significantly.
 Selecting providers with proven track records in guiding startups through successful fundraising rounds is essential to ensure you receive expert support and tangible results.
 Asking the right questions helps separate experienced fundraising advisors from generalist accountants offering CFO services.

 Historic Close Rates and Deal Sizes